Updated: Nov 17, 2020

 · help industry flatten the volatile demand curve by region

-· enable manufacturing of products for future use
+· enable the manufacturing of products for future use

-Covid-19 broke the circular economy, and exposed the bare weaknesses in supply chains.
 Forward-thinking organizations identify the linear economy as a risk to their bottom line and as such are changing their business models to reduce exposure by adopting circular economy principles.
-However, it is a challenge to remain competitive when faced with prevailing economic structures, regulation and standards serving short-term linear business models that continue to result in:
+However, it is a challenge to remain competitive when faced with prevailing economic structures, regulation, and standards serving short-term linear business models that continue to result in:

 · un-integrated and unmappable supply chains